naikymen/pipettin-grbl-alpha/README.md

 - very hackable,
 - and integrates well with other labware projects.

+## Project status

+We've reached "alpha" status, and are currently applying for funding to fully document this project.

 > Proper documentation to build this yourself is not yet ready, let us know if you wish to get help, or help out :)

 ![mender1_cdnm_mazinger](doc/media/pics/21_04-en_el_labo/IMG_7441.JPG)